maxh/maxheinritz.com/_posts/2022-08-13-backend-run-mode.md

 ### Poller

 For example, there’s no need to load the CLI commands, REST controllers, or GraphQL resolvers when running in poller mode.
-We only need the pollers and the core business logic they depend on:
+We only need the pollers and the core business logic they depend on.

 ![Backend Running as Poller](/images/posts/backend-running-as-poller.png)